Medicinal Product Support in Morocco

 Medicinal Product Drug Registration & Approval

-The registration and approval process for pharmaceutical drugs in Morocco is regulated by the Ministry of Health’s Directorate of Medicines and Pharmacy (DMP).
-Below is a summary of the key steps and Regulatory requirements:
+The drug approval process in Morocco is regulated by the Ministry of Health’s Directorate of Medicines and Pharmacy (DMP).
+Below is a summary of key steps for medicinal product registration in Morocco and Regulatory requirements:

 1. Submission of Marketing Authorisation (MA) Application

-• Marketing authorisation (Autorisation de Mise sur le Marché, AMM) is required for all human or veterinary pharmaceutical products.
+• Marketing authorisation (Autorisation de Mise sur le Marché, AMM) is required for all products as part of marketing authorisation in Morocco.

-• The application dossier must comply with the Common Technical Document (CTD) format and include:
+• The application dossier must comply with the CTD dossier submission in Morocco format and include:

 • Quality, safety, and efficacy data